 - an understanding of the impact of domestic abuse on women and children

-- the ability to provide respectful, non-judgemental, and confidential support to women and their children
+- the ability to provide respectful, non-judgemental and confidential support to domestic abuse victims

 If you are interested in applying